top of page

-In addition to the broccoli and cauliflower we also produce spring and late cabbage, celery, romaine and leaf lettuce, salad cucumbers and our specialty sweet corn.
+In addition to the broccoli and cauliflower we also produce spring and late cabbage, celery, salad cucumbers and our specialty sweet corn.

 Johannes Itzke had a connection with nature, especially flowers.
 As a young man he enrolled in horticulture courses to build up his knowledge in the trade.
 The alluring colours and smells had him absorbed.
 Unfortunately, thereafter, he found out that the floral business wouldn't allow him to live the life that he set out for and conceptualized more fortune in market garden vegetables.

 At twenty years old, nested amongst the rolling hills of northern Germany, Johannes committed to a life altering decision to borrow money from his older sister in order to purchase a one-way ticket to Canada.
 He did this with confidence that he would fulfill his dreams.

 As the M.S.
 "Anna Salen", sailed away from the harbour he must have thought of his family and closest friends with the uncertainty of when or if he would ever see them again but he had a vision and that was to make something of himself.

 The recipe to which found Johannes at twenty-four years old, starting his own market garden business on a small plot of land in Fort Garry (now known as "King's Park" near the University of Manitoba).
 His wife, Hedwig, by his side and newborn son John Jr. Together, the small family endured many highs and lows, many early mornings and late nights but this is what needed to be done to progressively build a strong base on which they wanted to build their company.

 Ten years had passed by and expansion was in progress.
 A short move south to St. Norbert in 1963 meant a bigger parcel of land and the addition of two more children, Uwe and Astrid.